 LendingTree can connect you with lenders that offer different kinds of car loans.
 You may be able to get a loan for a new vehicle, for a used car or to refinance your current auto loan at a lower rate.

-For new car loans, rates typically range from As low as 2.29%% to 3.99% and up to 84 months.
+For new car loans, rates typically range from 2.29% to 3.99% and up to 84 months.
 Used car loans tend to come with slightly higher APRs.
 Some of these loans require a down payment.

 What are the benefits of LendingTree auto loans?

 - One simple form.
 You won’t have to fill out multiple documents to get multiple offers.

 - A lot of options.
 LendingTree’s network could open up options you may not otherwise have considered.

 - Multiple financing types.
 Whether you’re looking to purchase a car or refinance an existing auto loans, LendingTree has offers available.